Parametric Shape Optimization using the Support Function: Applications

 gained a lot of interest in the recent years.
-Various problems were considered, like the optimization of eigenvalues under volume constraint \cite{bucur-mink}, \cite{maz_prat}, the optimization under perimeter constraint \cite{deveper} and recently, the minimization under diamenter constraint \cite{BHL17}.
+Various problems were considered, like the optimization of eigenvalues under volume constraint \cite{bucur-mink}, \cite{maz_prat}, the optimization under perimeter constraint \cite{deveper} and recently, the minimization under diameter constraint \cite{BHL17}.
 For many of the problems considered, explicit solutions are not known, therefore various works, like \cite{oudeteigs}, \cite{antunesf-vol}, \cite{antunesf-per} deal with the optimization of the eigenvalues for volume and perimeter constraints.
-Such constraints can be naturally incorporated in the functional, in view of the behaviour of the eigenvalue with respect to scaling, and therefore unconstrained optimization algorithms based on information given by the shape derivative are successfully used in practice.
+Such constraints can naturally be incorporated in the functional, in view of the behaviour of the eigenvalue with respect to scaling, and therefore unconstrained optimization algorithms based on information given by the shape derivative are successfully used in practice.

-The optimization of eigenvalues under convexity constraints poses additional difficulties.
-These are underlined in the study of the second eigenvalue \cite{henrot_oudet}
+The challenges encountered when adding the convexity constraint are underlined in the study of the second eigenvalue:

-The authors of \cite{henrot_oudet} proved that the minimizer of \eqref{lam2convex} must have two parallel segments in its boundary.
-Moreover, the optimizer is not the convex-hull of two tangent disks, as conjectured before, since its boundary cannot contain arcs of circles.
-In the same publication the authors propose an algorithm for finding numerically the minimizer of \eqref{lam2convex}, by using a penalization of the difference between the volume of the shape and the volume of its convex hull.
-A more precise, parametric search for the minimum was done in \cite{antunes_henrot}, giving an optimal numerical value of $\lambda_2(\omega) = 37.987$.
+This problem is studied in \cite{henrot_oudet} where it is shown that the optimizer is not the convex-hull of two tangent disks, as conjectured before.
+Moreover, the boundary of the optimal set cannot contain arcs of circles.
+An algorithm for finding numerically the minimizer of \eqref{lam2convex} was proposed, using a penalization of the difference between the volume of the shape and the volume of its convex hull.
+A more precise, parametric search for the minimum of \eqref{lam2convex} was done in \cite{antunes_henrot}, giving an optimal numerical value of $\lambda_2(\omega) = 37.987$.

-In the following we show results obtained using the numerical framework proposed in previous section, in order to deal with the convexity constraint with the aid of a Fourier series decomposition of the support function.
-This requires no additional work regarding the functional we want to optimize.
-For the optimization we use Matlab's \texttt{fmincon} routine, with linear inequality constraints given by the discrete convexity constraint equations shown in \eqref{eq:conv-lin-ineq}.
-Results are summarized in Figure \ref{fig:convexEig2D} .
-Note that the values presented were obtained rounding up the optimal values obtained with our numerical algorithm and are thus upper bounds for the optimal values.

-We compute the eigenvalues and corresponding eigenfunctions using the method of fundamental solution recalled in Section \ref{sec:fsol}.
-The derivative with respect to every Fourier coefficient in the parametrization is computed using results shown in Section \ref{sec:shderiv}.